conbench/datalogistik/README.rst

 ``homepage``
     Location where more information about the origins of dataset can be found.

-``parquet-compression``
-    When the parquet format is used, what compression standard was used internally.
-Note that this is different from file-compression.

 ``tables``
     A list of tables in the dataset, each with its own (set of) files.
 Each entry in the list has the following properties: